 Situated in a very peaceful location far from the stresses and strains of modern life, Little Swinton Holiday Cottages comprise of three charming and spacious self-catering holiday cottages; each with it’s own character and essential home comforts for you to enjoy during your stay.

-Choose from The Courtyard, Cotoneaster Cottage and Honeysuckle Cottage.
-Cotoneaster and Honeysuckle are located together in an attractive terrace, and have plenty of space outside for guests’ vehicles and children to play safely.
+Choose from The Courtyard and Cotoneaster Cottage.
+Cotoneaster is located at the end of an attractive terrace, and has plenty of space outside for guests’ vehicles and children to play safely.
 Well-behaved pets are welcome in all the cottages.
 The Courtyard is a new addition to the cottages, and is very luxurious.
 Standing adjacent to the farmhouse, it has its own drive with private parking and magnificent views of the countryside.

 Less mobile and wheelchair bound guests will be delighted to note that The Courtyard and Cotoneaster Cottage are fully adapted for wheelchair users, with specially designed bathrooms plus a wheel-in shower with handrails.